Sway logo

 What is Shoring Wall Blindside Waterproofing?

-Below-grade waterproofing is a fundamental construction practice implemented in areas below ground level where there may be a high risk of flooding and/or increased moisture levels.
-It is implemented in all projects that have subsurface structural features like basements, underground garages, and underground wineries.
-The two main below-grade waterproofing systems are positive-side applications and negative-side applications.
-Blindside waterproofing is a positive-side application and is commonly used when there is limited real estate.
+Below-grade waterproofing is a fundamental construction practice to implement in areas below ground level.
+This is complete, where there may be a high risk of flooding and increased moisture levels.
+Implementation is necessary in all projects with subsurface structural features like basements, underground garages, and underground wineries.
+The two central below-grade waterproofing systems are positive-side applications and negative-side applications.
+Shoring wall Blindside waterproofing is a positive-side application commonly in use when there is limited real estate.

-When developing an underground feature, Contractors may implement Shoring and wooden lagging to hold back soil while excavating the underground features (This is often termed Shoring Walls).
-Another common construction technique is to excavate at a 45-degree angle in the soil to minimize the risk of soil collapsing (This is often termed Retaining Wall).
+When developing an underground feature, Contractors may implement Shoring.
+Contractors may also add in wooden lagging to hold back soil while excavating the underground features.
+This is often termed Shoring Walls.
+Another common construction technique is to mine at a 45-degree angle in the ground.
+This is to minimize the risk of the earth collapsing.
+This is often termed Retaining Wall.

 Why and How is Shoring Wall Blindside Waterproofing Installed?

-If a retaining wall approach is taken, excavation of the area will come first, then formed walls or block walls with steel reinforcements will be placed, followed by the concrete pour.
-Block walls are generally lower costs but sometimes require higher skill and a more labor, but the material cost will be significantly reduced.
-A substantial amount of space would be required to allow for a 45° taper at a maximum vertical height of 5 feet.
-The required width to accommodate that will consume a huge space on the lot area.
+If a retaining wall approach is in complete, excavation of the area will come first.
+Then formation walls or block walls with steel reinforcements will go in place.
+Following this is the concrete pour.
+Block walls are generally lower costs but sometimes require higher skill and more labor.
+But the material cost will significantly reduce.
+A substantial amount of space would be necessary for a 45° taper at a maximum vertical height of 5 feet.
+The required width to accommodate that will consume a significant margin on the lot area.

-The waterproofing and methane barriers also need to be able to withstand the hydrostatic pressure.
-This is why reinforced and oftentimes hot seam welded methane barriers and waterproofing are installed to ensure that water will not seep through the seams and gaps in the masonry.
+The waterproofing and methane barriers also need to withstand the hydrostatic pressure.
+This is why reinforcement and often hot seam welded methane barriers and waterproofing install to ensure that water will not seep through the seams and gaps in the masonry.

 Waterproofing and Methane Vapor Barriers

-Just like how methane can diffuse through the slab’s foundation, the methane vapor gas can also diffuse through the sides of the building and enter through the walls of a basement.
-Similar to being exposed to carbon monoxide, when methane vapor gas is constantly inhaled, it will deprive the body of oxygen.
-This is why in this type of construction, it’s important to install waterproofing and methane vapor barriers considering the methane mitigation requirements and water table height.
+Just like how methane can diffuse through the slab’s foundation, the methane vapor gas can also diffuse through the sides of the building and enter through the basement walls.
+Like exposure to carbon monoxide, when methane vapor gas inhalation is constant, it will deprive the body of oxygen.
+This is why it’s essential to install waterproofing and methane vapor barriers in this type of construction, considering the methane mitigation requirements and water table height.

-There are several manufacturers that have developed technologies to install waterproofing and vapor barrier membranes on shoring walls.
-Some of these technological options are spray-applied, bentonite-based sheet, asphaltic sheet, plastic, and synthetic-rubber sheet membranes.
-Some use HDPE sheets with spray-applied asphalt emulsion that bond to concrete while others use HDPE sheets with self-adhering chemicals that bond to concrete.
+Several manufacturers have developed technologies to install waterproofing and vapor barrier membranes on shoring walls.
+These technological options include spray-applied, bentonite-based sheets, asphaltic sheets, plastic, and synthetic rubber sheet membranes.
+Some use HDPE sheets with spray-applied asphalt emulsion that bonds to concrete, while others use HDPE sheets with self-adhering chemicals related to concrete.
 All methods are sufficient and will act accordingly for waterproofing and prevention of the diffusion of methane.

 The biggest concern is the installation of quality control for these systems.
-Waterproofing and Methane Mitigation are extremely detail-oriented type of work, especially in Shoring Wall Blindside Waterproofing.
+Waterproofing and Methane Mitigation are detail-oriented, especially in Shoring Wall Blindside Waterproofing.
 If work is not done correctly, significant failures can occur.
-That’s why it’s important to install the barriers according to the manufacturers and designers’ specifications.
+Installing the barriers according to the manufacturer’s and designers’ specifications is essential.

 How much is the cost of the installation of Shoring Wall Blindside Waterproofing?

 Shoring is generally more costly due to the required drilling and lagging installation.
-A project will start with drilling the holes for the I-beams along the lines in which the building walls will be built.
-Then, the installation of rebar and concrete caissons will take place.
-Some projects don’t have caissons, they just have I-beams sticking out with a structural foundation.
+The project will start with drilling the holes for the I-beams along the lines in which the building walls will be built.
+Then, the structure of rebar and concrete caissons will take place.
+Some projects don’t have caissons; they have I-beams sticking out with a structural foundation.

-Once the drilling and I beam installation is completed, the excavation begins.
-Shoring wood will get installed slowly but surely until ultimately all the dirt is removed from the middle space and the shoring walls are held up by the I-beams and the wood lagging.
-The next steps are to install the waterproofing systems and methane barrier per the manufacturer’s recommendations.
-Drainage mat and the waterproofing membrane will be applied to the shoring wood, the walls will then be shotcrete to provide the final product.
+Once the drilling and I-beam installation is completed, the excavation begins.
+Shoring wood will get installed slowly until all the dirt is removed from the middle space and the shoring walls are held up by the I-beams and the wood lagging.
+The following steps are to install the waterproofing systems and methane barrier per the manufacturer’s recommendations.
+Drainage mat and the waterproofing membrane will be applied to the shoring wood; the walls will then be shotcrete to provide the final product.

 More To Explore